pip-services/pip-services-docs/content/en/python/commons/reflect/type_matcher.md

 ### Description

-the TypeMatcher class allows you to match value types based on equality.
+The TypeMatcher class allows you to match value types based on equality.

 Important points

-- This class has symmetric implementation across all languages supported by the Pip.Services toolkit and used to support dynamic data processing.
+- This class has symmetric implementation across all languages supported by the Pip.Services toolkit and it is used to support dynamic data processing.

 ### Static methods